The Corporation is the Governing Body of the college, established through the merger of Seevic College and Palmer’s College on 1 August 2017.

 - USP College Energy and Carbon Reporting 2019-20

 The Corporation will normally meet at least once a term.
-It operates through a number of committees which deal with the detailed work of the Corporation.
+It operates through a number of committees that deal with the detailed work of the Corporation.
 Each committee also meets at least once a term:

 - Risk and Audit Committee